nezamio/firebase-chat-ready-api/README.md

 This method also member of `ChatRoom` class. with **3** params

 1. `body` string is the message body
-2. `from` represent the user how send the message
+2. `from` represent the user how send the message *could be user Id or the user object*
 3. `onComplete` callback after sending the message to the firbase

 this method is return `Message` instance